DHager/docker-php-library-demo/phpstorm/readme.md

 * Container name: You can leave this blank if you wish.
 * Open Browser: Ignore this section, this particular project is command-line only.

-Next, click on the "Container" tab...

-* Add one entry under "Volume bindings", mapping `/var/php` to the project directory.
-(The folder that contains `composer.json`)
+Next, click on the "Container" tab, and add one entry under "Volume bindings", mapping `/var/php` to the project directory.

+**Windows-specific instructions**

+* **Warning:** If you click to browse to the project directory, you may encounter the error: "VirtualBox shared folders should be configured in the Docker cloud settings".
+This seems to be spurious and can be ignored, but it does stop you from "exploring" your way to the folder.
+* Instead, enter the path manually in a form understood by [MinGW](http://www.mingw.org/wiki/Posix_path_conversion).
+For example, the path `c:/foo/bar` should be entered as `/c/foo/bar`.

 At this point, you can try running your `Test Server`, which should cause PHPStorm display a long screen of progress text that resembles:

     Deploying '<unknown>  Dockerfile: docker/Dockerfile'...